 We’re not really into shopping, and there’s no need to since you can pick up just about anything from Taobao.
 We did go to Carrefour to check out the foodstuff.
-The local specialties that you might want to pick up are dried seafood, olives, and perhaps Jasmine tea.
+The local specialties that you might want to bring home are dried seafood, fresh olives and perhaps Jasmine tea.

 If you did a search, you will not find many restaurants that claim to sell traditional Fuzhou food.
 Thankfully, i did still manage to find one – Shanyuan 膳园.

 榕城古街 is a pedestrian street with shops built in the style of Ming and Qing dynasty architecture.
 It was rejuvenated in 1990, but has seen decline since then.
 The shops are struggling, and it feels sad.
 It reminds me of the global trend where brick and mortar retail shops are just dying.
 Worth 5 minutes of your time on your way to Dongbai (东百) shopping mall and Minjiang river bank.

 I chose Honor (荣誉大酒楼) for dinner, but they were packed.
 In fact, there were three or four wedding dinners being held concurrently!
 An eye opener as I’ve never ever seen a restaurant that had such capacity!
 Instead, we went to Wugejia (武哥家), which turned out to be a pleasant surprise.

 Minjiang river bank is a nice place for a stroll after dinner.